Irving Thalberg: Film projects at Universal

 Biographer Bob Thomas writes that after three years at the studio, Thalberg continually proved his value.
 Universal's pictures improved noticeably, primarily due to Thalberg's "uncanny sense of story."
 He took tight control over many key aspects of production, including his requirement that from then on scripts were tightly constructed before filming began, rather than during production.
 Thomas adds that he also "showed a remarkable capacity for working with actors, casting them aptly and advising them on their careers."

 After producing two films that were in production when he began work at Universal, he presented Laemmle with his idea for a film based on one of his favorite classic stories, The Hunchback of Notre Dame.
 Rather than just a horror picture, Thalberg suggested turning it into a spectacle which would include a replica of the Notre Dame Cathedral in Paris.
 He had Lon Chaney play the hunchback.
 The film became Universal's most profitable silent film and established Chaney's career as a top-flight star.

-After nearly three years with Universal, Thalberg had supervised over a hundred movies, reorganized the studio to give more control to the managers, and had "stopped the defection" of many of their leading stars by offering them better, higher-paying contracts.
+After nearly three years with Universal, Thalberg had supervised more than a hundred movies, reorganized the studio to give more control to the managers, and had "stopped the defection" of many of their leading stars by offering them better, higher-paying contracts.
 He also produced a number of Universal's prestige films, which made the company profitable.
 However, he decided it was time to find a studio in Los Angeles more suitable to his skills, and spread word that he was available.